-We will make sure that we keep your details confidential, and keep any information we hold about you in line with the Data Protection Act 1998.
+We will make sure that we keep your details confidential, and keep any information we hold about you in line with the Data Protection Act 1998 and the General Data Protection Regulation 2018.
 If you want copies of any information held about you, we are able to do this in line with our procedures.
-Please note that we will charge a £10 fee for any such request.

 We may give some or all your details to another person or organisation if we need to carry out our own duties.
 This will include providing information to regulatory bodies such as the Department for Transport or organisations who need these details to carry out their legal duties, for example, the Police.

 We aim to be open and clear about the work that we do and we keep to the Freedom of Information Act 2000.
 We deal with any requests for information in line with our procedure on Freedom of Information.
 Our publication scheme sets out our procedure.

 Acting on the information you gave us

 Your feedback is important to us.
 It helps us to identify areas where transport services can be improved to prioritise the issues that matter.
 We will regularly review the information and issues that you tell us about, so we can identify trends or issues which affect transport users.